Gyanendra Shah: Wealth

-Despite having all of the properties he inherited from his late brother King Birendra nationalized, the former king still retained all of his personal wealth prior to his enthronement.
-Having been a businessman, the former king is said to have inherited huge fortunes from his family members and still runs many lucrative businesses through investments and is widely believed to be worth hundreds of millions of dollars.
-His investment in Soaltee Hotel alone was estimated to be around $100 million in 2008 with a 47% stake.
+Despite having all of the properties he inherited from his late brother King Birendra nationalized, the former King still retained all of his wealth prior to his enthronement.
+Having been a state connected businessman, the former king is said to have inherited huge fortunes from his family members and still runs many lucrative businesses through investments and is widely believed to be worth hundreds of millions of dollars.